1952R/2952R: Systems Transforming Systems

 Schedule & Topics

-Below is tentative schedule.
+Here is a tentative schedule.
 The final schedule will depend on participant interests.

 Date Science (project #) Writing (recipe; tips) Milestone